ucb-bar/fpga-zynq/README.md

 4) The SDK will proceed to automatically compile the FSBL.
 You can see the progress in the Console.

-5) Once the build is finished, we need to build u-boot in order to create our BOOT.bin.
+5) Once the build is finished, we need to build u-boot before returning to the SDK in order to create our BOOT.bin.

 ### 4) Building u-boot for the Zynq ARM Core